sgoodluck/kubernetes-infra-project/README.md

 ## 1.5 Fixed some issues

 Fixed some issues with how I setup MQTT.
-Need to take a lunch break.
+Need to take a lunch break -- been working for about 90~120 minutes?.

+I accidentally made a PR against your base branch.
+In the future, I would recommend that the instructions have us clone the repository to avoid accidentally PR'ing into the upstream fork!

 Back soon

 ## 1. Local MQTT is done -- onto minikube